kimitya/BIS2024/README.md

 **1.3 What is included in the project/iteration scope, what is not included**

-Included:
+<u>Included:</u>
 *   Development of a prototype system and basic data analytics.
 *   Data visualization and generation of technique replacement recommendations.
 *   Basic user interface.
 *   API for integration with external databases.

-Not included:
+<u>Not included:</u>
 *   Full-fledged forecasting based on complex factors (time of day, weather, regional peculiarities).
 *   Diagnosis and prediction of machinery breakdowns.
 *   Full integration with retailers and marketplaces.

 **1.4 Solution prerequisites**

-To create a system that meets the needs of the business and users, we consider the following prerequisites:
+<u>To create a system that meets the needs of the business and users, we consider the following prerequisites:</u>
-*   Data used: Interaction with resource consumption data (electricity, water, gas), appliance characteristics, external factors (weather, regional characteristics) and financial indicators (cost of resources in the region).
+*   <u>Data used</u>: Interaction with resource consumption data (electricity, water, gas), appliance characteristics, external factors (weather, regional characteristics) and financial indicators (cost of resources in the region).
 This data will come from user bases as well as external sources via APIs.
-*   Forecasting horizon: Consumption forecasting will be for short-term (1-3 months) and medium-term (6-12 months) periods.
+*   <u>Forecasting horizon</u>: Consumption forecasting will be for short-term (1-3 months) and medium-term (6-12 months) periods.
 This will allow users to see both the immediate benefit of replacing appliances and the long-term savings.
-*   Model granularity: Forecasts and recommendations will be built at the individual appliance level as well as aggregated at the household level.
+*   <u>Model granularity</u>: Forecasts and recommendations will be built at the individual appliance level as well as aggregated at the household level.
 Additionally, region-level analysis will be considered to account for regional factors and external conditions.
-*   Data and technology selection rationale: Using consumption data and external factors, the model can accurately predict future resource consumption and provide personalized recommendations for appliance replacement.
+*   <u>Data and technology selection rationale</u>: Using consumption data and external factors, the model can accurately predict future resource consumption and provide personalized recommendations for appliance replacement.
 Machine learning and time-series forecasting algorithms (e.g., ARIMA, LSTM) will allow processing historical data and suggesting optimal alternatives to users, taking into account their preferences and external conditions.

 ## 2. Data Scientist methodology